appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/self-hosted-runner/cloud-providers/aws.md

 :::info

-By default, the Appcircle runner AMI is configured to connect the Appcircle cloud.
+By default, the Appcircle runner is configured to connect the Appcircle cloud.
 If you are not using Appcircle server as self-hosted, you can skip this info.

 If you are using self-hosted Appcircle server, edit the `appsettings.json` file with your favorite editor.